foliant-docs/foliantcontrib.apireferences/README.md

 ```

 `targets`
 :   *(optional)* List of supported targets for `foliant make` command.
 If target is not listed here — preprocessor won't be applied.
-If the list is empty — preprocessor will be applied for any target.
+If the list is an empty — preprocessor will be applied for any target.
 Default: `[]`

 `trim_if_targets`
 :   *(optional)* List of targets for `foliant make` command for which the prefixes from all *references* in the text will be cut out.
 Default: `[]`